MimirCompany/.github/profile/README.md

 ---

-© Mímir Software Hub: smart solution on software and data. ® All rights reserved.
+©Mímir Software Hub: smart solutions on software and data. ®All rights reserved.